sidorof/dbbase/docs/_sources/testing.rst.txt

 at the root of this repo in the file `sample_configs.json`.
 Change the variables as appropriate for your test environment.

+A more complete sample file is `sample_configs_more.json` with configuration for PostgreSQL.

 .. code-block:: json

     [